Jazzzy/NeoPurple_D.E.M.O_RELEASES/README.md

 ### 3.1.- Pixel Perfect Camera

-To make the main "Camera" two Unity cameras are used.
-One is a normal orthographic camera that renders the world at the game resolution (400x300 in this case).
+To make the main "Camera" **two Unity cameras are used**.
+One is a normal **orthographic camera** that renders the world at the game resolution (**400x300** in this case).
 This is the camera that will behave as the main camera of the game, following the player and all of those things.
-The trick is that this camera does not render the output to the screen, the output is rendered to a render texture of the same size (400x300).
-This render texture is then painted onto a quad that is pointed by another camera.
+The trick is that this camera **does not render the output to the screen**, the output is rendered to a **render texture** of the same size (400x300).
+This render texture is then **painted onto a quad that is pointed by another camera**.

-This second camera is a perspective camera that only sees this quad and It's output is rendered onto the screen.
+This second camera is a **perspective camera** that only sees this quad and It's output is rendered onto the screen.
 When doing this what we achieve is that the whole game works at low resolution and that all of the sprites and movements and all that are made in units that are equal to a pixel.
-This way we have a feel similar to old low-res games and TVs because we don't have sub-pixel movements.
-The sprites all have now one pixel per unit and don't need any scaling, everything looks exactly how it was drawn.
+This way we have a feel similar to old low-res games and TVs because we **don't have sub-pixel movements**.
+The sprites all have now **one pixel per unit** and don't need any scaling, everything looks exactly how it was drawn.

-This setup also allows our game to run on any sort of resolution without altering the real in-game resolution because the second "high-res" camera can render in any resolution we want it to, it will be always looking to the quad that shows the game in its real resolucion.
+This setup also allows our game to run on any sort of resolution without altering the real in-game resolution because the second "high-res" camera can render in any resolution we want it to, it will be always looking to the quad that shows the game in it's real resolucion.

 ### 3.2.- CRT Shaders